Easy Mongolian BBQ Recipe: How To Make It At Home

 • Add 1 tablespoon of ground flaxseed to the sauce for omega-3 benefits

-Studies show that these modifications can maintain 92% of the flavor profile while significantly improving the nutritional balance of the dish.
+Studies show that these modifications can maintain 92% of the flavor profile while significantly improving the nutritional balance of the mongolian bbq recipe.

 Serving Suggestions of Mongolian BBQ Recipe